ecpieritz/ecpieritz/README.md

 I have a professional trajectory of 10 years as a feashion designer and in 2020 I successfully transitioned to front-end development.

 - Associate degree in Analysis and Systems Development at Uniasselvi
-- Postgraduate in Front-end Development at Anhanguera (in progress)
+- Postgraduate in Front-end Development at Anhanguera
 - Creation and improvement of websites, systems, e-commerces, and email marketing
 - Responsive development and SEO best practices
 - Experience working with Scrum and Kanban methodologies